skilesare/immortality/a_new_constitution/article_vii.md

 Restriction VI

-Congress shall make no low such that the demurrage of corproate accounts shall be less than that of national citizens, but it may be more.
+Congress shall make no law such that the demurrage of corproate accounts shall be less than that of national citizens, but it may be more.

 Section 8.